Marketing Insights

 SquareSpace and optimisation comparison

 Let me start with SquareSpace, it’s super easy to upload your jpg images and what’s cool with this is that it often will resize to the sizing your using automatically.
-For example if you’re placing an image in a space that is only 500px then it won’t put htat 2048px image in unless you provide it with a full container image.
+For example if you’re placing an image in a space that is only 500px then it won’t put that 1920px image in unless you provide it with a full container image.

 Squarespace image sizing and type

-Sometimes this is taken care of by SRCSSET on WordPress anyway but let’s just focus on the one size.
-2048px in a JPG format.
-Important to note that it does not conver it to WEBP and uses the legacy format.
-Image size ends up at 731Kb.
+Sometimes this is taken care of by SRCSSET on WordPress with different image sizes per device.
+But let’s just focus on the one size and acknowledge the technique regardless.
+Important to note that SquareSpace doesn’t convert it to WEBP and uses the legacy format.
+Image size ends up at a whopping 731Kb.
 This is our worst option so far and goes along with the overall theme in the system that they appreciate customers money, making every one a web designer instead of doing things the right way.
 Best practice is not a priority here and therefore two sites the same, on the same url, one with SquareSpace the other with WordPress.
 WordPress will always win.
-Sorry, non-technical designer types you’ll need to work on your skills.
+Sorry, non-technical designer types you’ll need to work on your skills and acknowledge “no-code builders” are also lie.

 It doesn’t stop there either, any web developer who knows about Google Core Vitals can tell you that the first image that is painted to a web browser needs to be handled a little differently to the rest.
-By default SquareSpace will not set the fetchpriority to high, it will not use eager loading and it will not use local non-cdn verions of the image.
-There are also no options to make it to as far as I can see.
-Add to this code bloat with it’s overly tagged HTML and heavy javascript and you’ll never use the system again.
+By default SquareSpace will not set the fetchpriority to high, it will not use eager loading and it will not use local non-cdn versions of the image.
+Every image is a CDN image.
+There’s also no options to give you the control here as far as I can see and why would they want to confuse beyond the basics.
+Add to this code bloat with it’s overly extra tag HTML and heavy javascript and you’ll never use the system again.

 WordPress Plugin Options